 It essential that when looking at sperm health, both long term and short term, to consider your lifestyle choices.

-Studies have shown that smoking, vaping, recreational drug use, excessive alcohol consumption, and a poor diet can have adverse effects on your fertility.
+Studies have shown that smoking, vaping, recreational drug use, excessive alcohol consumption, and a poor diet can have adverse effects and can attribute to male infertility.
 Unhealthy lifestyles can decrease the success rate of assisted reproductive treatment, affecting the fertilisation rate and impeding healthy embryo development due to damaged DNA in the sperm.

 One specific study presented at the 2018 ESHRE conference in Spain described the levels of toxic, mutagenic chemicals and carcinogens such as cotinine, cadmium, nicotine metabolites were found in patient seminal fluid at the same concentrations proportional to those in blood serum.
 This research has shown that the toxins are capable of crossing the blood-testis barrier, thereby affecting the germ cells, which are the cells that go on to form sperm cells.